rosskantor/Capstone1/README.md

 Conclusion

 All models outperform random guesses.
+The firm lands 22.5% of all loan applications.
+At a 15% confidence interval this model accurately predicts 26.5% of all applicants and at the 25% threshold it accurately predicts 31.5% of all applicants.

 Utilizing the model will allow the institution to categorize incoming leads to into more likely and less likely to perform categories.
 A right to left utilization of the model (picking the most likely to succeed) will lead to better business results.

 Lessons Learned